-A solicitor should not be subject to a non-party costs order for failing to obtain ATE insurance
+Court of Appeal rules that a solicitor should not be subject to a non-party costs order for failing to obtain after the event insurance - .PDF file.

 The court’s jurisdiction to make a non-party costs order (NCPO) against a solicitor who had acted under a conditional fee agreement (CFA) without the benefit of after-the-event (ATE) insurance has been the subject of two Court of Appeal decisions in quick succession.
 The recent judgment in Heron and TNT (UK) Ltd v MTG will come as some relief to many solicitors who have not secured an ATE policy on their client’s behalf.